ankitects/anki-manual/src/deck-options.md

 # New Cards

+### Learning cards vs graduated cards
+The settings on this section will only affect new cards, still in [learning](https://docs.ankiweb.net/studying.html?#learning) mode.
+Once the card is graduated (it has been learnt), it will enter [reviewing](https://docs.ankiweb.net/studying.html?#reviewing) mode and the settings in this sectios are no longer applicable to them.

+The difference between a graduated card and a card in learning phase is , basically, that a card in learning phase doesn’t have ease, so pressing “Again” on that card, won’t affect its ease.
+Graduated cards, on the other hand, get an ease value: each time you press 'Again' on a graduated card , Anki will decrease that card’s ease by 20%,  which will have a strong impact on future reviews for that card.

 ### Learning Steps
 Controls the number of learning repetitions, and the delay between them.
 One or more delays, separated by spaces must be entered.